Royal Oak Mines: Labour dispute

 On September 18, 1992, at the height of the labour dispute, an explosion in a drift of the mine, 750 ft (230 m) underground, killed nine strikebreakers/replacement workers riding in a man-car.

-For 13 months after the blast, the RCMP interrogated hundreds of strikers, their families, and supporters, wiretapping their telephones and searching their houses.
+For 13 months after the blast, the RCMP interrogated hundreds of strikers, their families, and supporters, wiretapped their telephones, and searched their homes.
 Owner Margaret Witte said that there would be no negotiations with the union unless an arrest was made.

 Criminal charges

 Union member and dismissed miner Roger Warren later confessed to and was convicted by a jury of nine counts of second degree murder, being sentenced to life imprisonment.
 In 2004, he blamed Royal Oak Mines, the security company, and his union.
 He argued that a simple screen and padlock over a broken window would have dissuaded him, and that he was only capable of the bombing because replacement workers had been "dehumanized" by his union.

 CAW members Al Shearing and Tim Bettger were sentenced to two and a half and three years in prison, respectively.
 Both were convicted of painting anti-strikebreaker graffiti and setting an explosion in a ventilation shaft on June 29, 1992.
 Bettger was sentenced to six more months in prison for blowing a hole in a television satellite dish Sept.
 1 of that year.